By Awesome Supplements, Read time: 9 minutes

-So with, that said, what kinds of diet ARE we talking about?
+Before we start, however, it's useful to determine exactly what we're talking about because the words vegetarian and even vegan aren't necessarily always understood in the same way.
 In the scientific literature the catch-all term vegetarian is used to describe a wide range of diets, including:

 - Lacto-ovo-vegetarian, the most common form where both dairy and eggs are still consumed